muhammadjulz/Data-Camp-Project/README.md

 # Project Data Camp

 1. [Movie-Similarity](https://github.com/muhammadjulz/Data-Camp-Project/tree/main/Movie%20Similarity/Find%20Movie%20Similarity%20from%20Plot%20Summaries)
-Project ini bertujuan untuk menemukan tingkat kesamaan antara film berdasarkan plot mereka yang tersedia di IMDb dan Wikipedia.
+This project goals is to find a similarity between films based on their plots available on IMDb and Wikipedia.
-Pada project kali ini saya menggunakan NLP dan Unsupervised Learning (KMeans)
+In this project I use NLP and Unsupervised Learning (KMeans)